rjhoyle/cs151-fall2025/docs/syllabus.md

 You are responsible for your own participation and may not respond for other students.
 Doing so is an Honor Code violation.

-Discussions and answers to common questions will be conducted on Piazza.
-The enrollment link is available on Blackboard.
-Students are encouraged to ask questions (about course content, lab instructions, etc.) on Piazza so the answers can be available for all students -- if you wonder about something, odds are several other students do, too!

-## Weekly Reflections

-To help you connect with the material we will learn in class, you will be asked to complete short weekly reflections.
-These reflections are designed to give you the opportunity and space to reflect on (1) what you learned during the week, (2) what you found most challenging, (3) what you would like to know more about, (4) how you can connect what we learned with your daily life, and (5) how you are doing.
-These reflections will be short (around three sentences per question) and should take about 10 minutes per week.

-There will also be a short questionnaire during the first week of the course that gives you an opportunity to reflect on your initial thoughts about computer science and this course, as well as to help your instructor get to know each one of you better.
-The questionnaire will be graded based on participation -- if you turn it in on time with every question answered, you will automatically receive full credit.
-There are no right or wrong answers to many of these questions, so please do not worry about correctness.

-Weekly reflections are due **every Monday at 11:59 PM.**

 ## Lab Assignments

 Throughout the semester, you will have the opportunity to practice the course material through hands-on lab assignments.
 There will be around 10 lab assignments in total.
 Each lab assignment consists of (1) a pair-programming warmup, to be completed in the weekly lab session, and (2) an individual programming component, to be completed by yourself outside of class.
 Please expect to spend around 7-9 hours per week on the assignments, including both the scheduled lab period and your own time. **These lab assignments  are the homework assignments for the course.**